 Her self-conceived documentary Old Dogs, New Tricks (2004), about retired racing greyhounds, won good reviews and was selected for Metroland, a slot on the ITV network for young directors.

-Isaac married actor Graham McTavish, and the couple relocated to Los Angeles.
-She founded Midnight Swim Productions, producing both behind the scenes content, and documentaries aimed at a UK audience.
+After Isaac married Scottish actor Graham McTavish, the couple relocated to Los Angeles.
+She founded Midnight Swim Productions, making behind the scenes content, and documentaries aimed at a UK audience.

 When McTavish was cast in The Hobbit, the couple moved back to Wellington.
 By 2011 Isaac was "hungry" to make her first feature.
 A chance sighting in a Lower Hutt gym of a woman who was having a leaving do because of her terminal diagnosis sparked an idea.
 "She looked like she was off to a resort in Bali.
 I thought, 'This woman is not going to be your everyday terminal patient'."

 In 2020 she shot and directed short documentary Siouxsie and the Virus — moving into microbiologist Siouxsie Wiles’ Auckland home to record her battle for urgent action as the Covid-19 pandemic hit Kiwi shores.
-Isaac is also working on a documentary about the ‘feminuzumu’ (female empowerment) in Japan.
+Isaac continued to follow Wiles, and the result was 2023 feature documentary Ms. Information.
+It chronicles the torrent of abuse Wiles faced while endeavouring to educate the public on Covid-19.
+Stuff reviewer Graeme Tuckett called it “a bracing, sometimes shocking and superbly watchable film”.

 Jennifer Dann, 'Twelve questions with Kiwi filmmaker Gwen Isaac' (Interview) - The NZ Herald, 24 October 2017